geomob/geomob-website/_posts/2019-05-23-oct-2nd-geomob-bcn-details.markdown

 * [Paco Orozco](https://twitter.com/pakusland) from online marketplaces company [Adevinta](https://www.adevinta.com)

-* [Luis Peralta](https://twitter.com/luisperalta) from the Google Maps team in Zürich

 All of that, and geobeers and good discussion - a good time is guaranteed.

 Geomob would not be possible without speakers, and I was delighted